xster/flutter-wiki/Tree-hygiene.md

 sharing the responsibility for the patch with its author.
 Reviewing a patch as RSLGTM should be a rare event.

+If you are not a regular Flutter contributor (someone with commit access), we very much welcome your reviews on code contributions in the form of comments on the code, but please refrain from approving or LGTM'ing changes, as it confuses PR authors, who may think your approval is authoritative and merge the PR prematurely.

 ## Landing a patch